VincentRevel/recruitment-management-dashboard/README.md

 ## Conclusion

 The Recruitment Management Dashboard is a powerful tool that transforms raw recruitment data into actionable insights.
 It supports HR professionals in optimizing their hiring processes, managing budgets, and ultimately building stronger teams.
 This project has been an invaluable learning experience in data analysis and visualization, equipping me with the skills to tackle more complex analytical challenges in the future.

-## Access

-You can access the dashboard through this link: [Dashboard Link]